-1.8.3.3 Investment risk
+- 1.10.2.1

+- (a) be an approved derivative; or

+- (b) OTC in a future, an option or a contract for differences which must be entered into with a counterparty that is acceptable in accordance with the FCA Regulations, must be on approved terms as to valuation and close out and must be capable of valuation.

-- (i) Derivative transactions are permitted under the FCA Regulations provided that the underlying consists of any or all of the following to which the Company is dedicated:
+- 1.10.2.2 have the underlying consisting of any or all of the following to which the Company is dedicated:

 - (a) transferable securities;

 - (b) permitted money market instruments;

 - (c) permitted deposits;

 - (d) permitted derivatives;

 - (e) permitted collective investment scheme units;

 - (f) financial indices;

 - (g) interest rates;

 - (h) foreign exchange rates; and

 - (i) currencies.